 Being a small city, Granite Falls does not have a public transit system used by locals to get to and from work.

-Granite Falls is a very ethnically-diverse city.
+Granite Falls is a somewhat ethnically-diverse city.
 The people who call Granite Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Granite Falls residents report their race to be White, followed by Native American.
-Important ancestries of people in Granite Falls include German, Norwegian, Irish, English, and Scottish.
+Granite Falls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.29% of the city’s residents.
+Important ancestries of people in Granite Falls include German, Norwegian, Irish, Scottish, and English.

 The most common language spoken in Granite Falls is English.
 Other important languages spoken here include Polish and Native American languages.